-- · The opening of Hwb Cyfle - · The development of our Extra Care facilities - Becoming a Council 'Working Towards Becoming - · Dementia Friendly', the first in North Wales - Our positive feedback from Care Inspectorate Wales (CIW) following their focused inspection
+- The opening of Hwb Cyfle - The development of our Extra Care facilities - Becoming a Council 'Working Towards Becoming Dementia Friendly', the first in North Wales - Our positive feedback from Care Inspectorate Wales (CIW) following their focused inspection - The implementation of the Micro-care Enterprises Project - Continued successes with Progress for Providers

 The year ahead will, no doubt, bring further challenges as we fully realise the impact of Covid-19 on our population, businesses, services and communities.
-The UK and

-Welsh Government's introduction of strict new measures for essential travel, social distancing and public behaviour have brought major changes to what we have considered normal.
+The UK and Welsh Government's introduction of strict new measures for essential travel, social distancing and public behaviour have brought major changes to what we have considered normal.
 Many may have thought to revalue the work of those in social care, once seeing them as low skilled roles, but now have a new understanding of the outstanding work they do everyday.
 This workforce should continue to be celebrated as heroes alongside the health workforce, those in the food production supply chain, delivery and postal workers, volunteers and the many, many others who build the foundations of our communities.